 We are working as hard as we can to finalise applications to support health service workforce priorities and will update individuals on the progress of applications for registration as soon as we can.

-Physiotherapists, psychologists and medical radiation practitioners who meet the criteria will be added to the sub-register soon.
-We are contacting all eligible practitioners.
-The sub-register will operate on an opt-out basis and there is no obligation for anyone added to the sub-register to practise or remain on it.
 We recognise health service needs are likely to evolve as the COVID-19 pandemic continues and we will keep working with state and territory and Commonwealth governments to support the COVID-19 emergency response.
 More information is in the pandemic response sub-register FAQs.

 Health practitioners should stay up to date with state and territory and Commonwealth government announcements about what are essential and non-essential services.
 We respect a health practitioner’s right as an individual to make decisions about their own safety and wellbeing and do not require anyone to keep practising if they choose not to.

 However, practitioners who continue practising should apply the community safety measures put in place by government.
 Refer to state and territory health authorities and the Australian Government Department of Health webpage Coronavirus (COVID-19) health alert for more information.